webpwnized/mutillidae/README-TEXT-INSTALLATION.md

 I will describe almost full installation, starting with installing VirtualBox and creating and configuring VM, ending with accessing the working website.<br>
 <br>
-I will use Ubuntu 24.04.3 LTS as OS, Apache2 as web-server, php 8.2 and MariaDB as database server.<br>
+I will use Ubuntu 24.04.3 LTS as the OS, Apache2 as web-server, PHP 8.2 and MariaDB as database server.<br>
 <br>
 This instruction doesn't pretend to be full and/or fully accurate.
-I just didn't find really working text description of installation and decided to make my own.
+I just didn't find really working text description of the installation and decided to make my own.
 <br>
 My host OS is EndeavourOS.
-In case you use Windows, the only difference is in installing the VirtualBox.
+If you use Windows, the only difference is in installing VirtualBox.
 You can find Windows instructions on web and/or use any other hypervisor.<br>
-:warning: Be sure, that virtualization is enabled in your BIOS settings!
-On AMD CPUs it is named as **AMD-V** and on Intel CPUs it is named as **Intel VT** (Intel Virtualization Technology).
-In case you don't want or can't enable virtualization on your host, you could **proceed with your host OS**, but this way **should be avoided in any ways!!!.
-I'm not responsible for your device and OS.**
+:warning: Be sure that virtualization is enabled in your BIOS settings!
+On AMD CPUs it is named **AMD-V** and on Intel CPUs it is named **Intel VT** (Intel Virtualization Technology).
+In case you don't want or can't enable virtualization on your host, you could **proceed with your host OS**, but this way **should be avoided in any way!!!.
+I'm not responsible for your device or OS.**

 ## Installing the VirtualBox

-In case you use Arch linux too, the VirtualBox should be available via package manager.
+In case you use Arch Linux too, the VirtualBox should be available via package manager.
 Just use `sudo pacman -S virtualbox virtualbox-guest-iso`.<br>
-Not sure about other distros, so you can visit [official VirtualBox site](https://www.virtualbox.org/wiki/Linux_Downloads) and download required package.
+I'm not sure about other distros, so you can visit [the official VirtualBox site](https://www.virtualbox.org/wiki/Linux_Downloads) and download the required package.
 Then install it with `sudo dpkg -i downloaded_file.deb`, `sudo dnf install downloaded_file.rpm` or with another package manager from your system.

 ## Creating the VM

-- Go to [Old Ubuntu Releases](https://old-releases.ubuntu.com/releases/) page and press **Ubuntu 22.04.3 LTS (Jammy Jellyfish)**;
+- Go to the [Old Ubuntu Releases](https://old-releases.ubuntu.com/releases/) page and press **Ubuntu 22.04.3 LTS (Jammy Jellyfish)**;
 - Find and click **ubuntu-22.04.3-live-server-amd64.iso** to download the installation iso file.
 It should be at the bottom of the page.
 Or you can just press [this link.](https://old-releases.ubuntu.com/releases/jammy/ubuntu-22.04.3-live-server-amd64.iso);
 - Start VirtualBox.
 We would need only two buttons: **New (1)** and **Settings (2)**;